Kardatzke Wellness Center

 The Wellness Center allows for additional programming in counseling, recreation, and popular intramural campus activities.
 Spiritual wellness is also a unique quality of the Kardatzke Wellness Center, and a Prayer Alcove is open to anyone seeking a quiet space for spiritual reflection.
 The center will focus on holistic approaches to health---specifically in the areas of recreation, evaluation, education, and human performance.

-The state-of-the-art facility strategically brings together the departments of Athletics and Kinesiology with programs in Exercise Science, Athletic Training, Physical Education, and Health.
+The state-of-the-art facility strategically brings together the departments of Athletics and Kinesiology with programs in Exercise Science, Athletic Training, Sports Recreational Leadership, Physical Education, and Health.
 In addition, the center houses the Athletic departments for 16 varsity sports teams for men and women.